gjocelyn/SI-507-FINAL-PROJECT/README.md

 '''

 #### STEP 3: Choose the city:
-- `First Question`:
+- 'First Question':
-    '''
-    Enter 1 to see the information of large cities or 2 directly search the city:
+    'Enter 1 to see the information of large cities or 2 directly search the city:'
-    '''
     - If choose 1
-        - `Second Question`:
+        - 'Second Question':
-        '''
-        Please choose the number of cities you want to see:
+        'Please choose the number of cities you want to see:'
-        '''
         - `Third Question`:
         '''
         Please choose the city you want to see (input number):